disruptek/bump/README.md

 🍻bumped
 ```

-If you use a `v` prefix for your tags, bump will add one, too.
+If you already use a `v` prefix for your tags, bump will add one, too.
 ```
 $ bump strange tag ahead
 🎉v2.1.2: strange tag ahead